VictorySpecificationII/homelab-k8s-ha-cluster-creation/README.md

-# jubilant-octo-guide
+# homelab-k8s-ha-cluster-creation

 A Kubernetes HA, non-stacked ETCD cluster deployment blueprint for the homelab.
+Developed for Proxmox VE.

 # Setup